eric829/HIMYM/README.md

 # HIMYM
-## This is a website collect all of scripts for the series "How I Met Your Mother"
+## This is a website collect all scripts for the series "How I Met Your Mother"